dbastin/lita-wit/README.md

 Using Lita and Wit.ai, you can easily create text or voice based bots that humans can chat with on their preferred messaging platform.

-Something like this Slack snippet...
+Something like this little Slack snippet...

 ![Example of a conversation with Lita](https://raw.github.com/dbastin/lita-wit/master/example.png)

+The above snippet is a conversation with a Lita bot configured with a Slack adapter and this lita-wit handler.
-This above snippet is a conversation with a publically accessible pre-configured Wit.ai chatbot - https://wit.ai/dbastin/Lita.
+This lita-wit handler is conversing with a publically accessible pre-configured Wit.ai chatbot - https://wit.ai/dbastin/Lita.

-As you can guess, Wit.ai not only enables your robot to understand humans, it also helps you discover their unforeseen needs.
+Once you get it up an running, you'll see that Wit.ai not only enables your robot to understand humans, it also helps you discover their unforeseen needs.
+It's all very clever.

 ## Installation